aliclark/gnocchi/README.md

  * SERVER_IP is the ascii IP4 the client expects to connect to
  * Both IP values are left padded to length 15 using spaces.
  * SERVER_PUBKEY is the hex of the server daemon's encryption key
- * COUNTER_HEX is the counter number in hex, zero padded to length 32.
+ * COUNTER_HEX is the counter number in hex, zero padded to length
+   32. The counter is incremented by 1 on the client, and succeeds at the server if it is greater than all previously seen counter values.